Academic Catalog

 Transcripts

 Transcripts are provided by the Office of the University Registrar and are issued only as requested through LEO Online.
 Official electronic transcripts (PDF) can be ordered through Parchment, the University's electronic transcript service provider.
 Transcripts should be requested at least five business days before the date needed to allow for processing and delivery.
 Students picking up transcripts must present valid identification.
+Students may access and print unofficial transcripts for personal use through LEO Online at no charge.

-No transcripts will be issued if the student has an outstanding debt to the University.
 All grades, academic standing, degrees awarded, and degree honors are included on the transcript.
 Recent graduates that need to show proof of the degree earned should confirm that the graduation status in Leo Online shows "Awarded" prior to ordering a transcript.

 An official transcript carries the University Seal and an authorized signature.
 Official transcripts are usually mailed directly to educational institutions, employers, etc. Any transcript mailed to or given directly to a student will be marked, “Issued to Student.”
 Partial transcripts are not issued; each transcript must include the student’s complete record at Old Dominion University.
 A transcript of work completed at any high school or at any college other than Old Dominion University must be obtained directly from that institution.